Schwungus/nutpunch/README.md

 A UDP hole-punching library for REAL men (and women).
 Header-only.
 Brutal.
 Written in plain C.

+## Troubleshooting

+UDP hole-punching can be finnicky at times, especially in non-standard networking environments.
+For that reason, this troubleshooting section comes before all else.
+If you're having connectivity issues **in a game powered by NutPunch**, please **make sure** the following conditions are met before you start throwing hooks and jabs at the developers:

+1. **Your VPN client and censorship circumvention software are off**.
+Whatever that might be, it could be preventing UDP traffic from arriving to the correct destination (that being your computer). **Software that 100% breaks NutPunch** includes [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks) and [zapret DPI bypass](https://github.com/bol-van/zapret).
+2. **You have IPv4 connectivity**.
+NutPunch doesn't support IPv6 _at all_ (yet).
+IPv6-only peers won't be able to reach the [NutPuncher server](#public-instance).
+3. **Your firewall allows the game executable to bind to and connect to any UDP port**.
+This is the default behavior on Windows machines nowadays, but it's an edge case worth noting.

 ## Introductory Lecture

 This library implements P2P networking, where **each peer communicates with all others**.
 It's a complex model, and it could be counterproductive to use if you don't know what you're signing yourself up for.
 If you don't feel like reading the immediately following blanket of words and scribbles, you may skip to [using premade integrations](#premade-integrations).